thexdesk/hashtag-protocol/hashtag-docs/docs/essentials/protocol-overview.md

     all others, the auction will automatically extend by 5 minutes.
 This can continue for up to a week of extensions.

-With the Hashtag auction, when a user bids, their funds are locked in the auction contract.
+With the Hashtag Protocol auction, when a user bids, their funds are locked in the auction contract.
 Not sure what this means for handling additional bids.
 Ie. do we edit the first bid, or create a completely separate bid, locking up additional funds.

 When auction finishing block height is reached (thus triggering the end of